pkdoshinji/Golay/README.md

 <img src="example1.png" alt="example" width="850" height="400" />

-In a more realistic scenario--if, for example, there is a fixed error rate for each transmitted bit--there may be 24-bit Golay words that exceed the 3-error correction limit.
-In this case, good correction is still possible:
+In a more realistic scenario--if there is a fixed error rate for each transmitted bit, for example--there may be 24-bit Golay words that exceed the 3-error correction limit.
+In this case, the quality of correction will depend on the error rate.
+The following example illustrates correction of text transmitted over a channel with a p=0.05 error rate:

 <img src="example2.png" alt="example" width="850" height="400" />